-In 2020, the Commission considered civil society organisations and faith-based organizations as strategic partners.
+In 2020, the Commission also worked with civil society organisations and faith-based organizations as its strategic partners.
 The Commission recognises commendable peace building efforts already done on the ground as informed by their individual sectorial and ideological perspectives.
 CSOs under their umbrella body NANGO were able to mobilise their membership throughout the country and are actively participating in NPRC activities through provincial peace committees and thematic committees.